Dr. Tarek M. Zakaria is a board-certified neurologist who specializes in neurophysiology and epilepsy.

 Dr. Poisik is a graduate of Columbia University's College of Physicians and Surgeons.
 He completed an internship at Emory University in Atlanta, Georgia, followed by a residency in neurosurgery at The Emory Clinic, where he was named the In-Residency Spine Fellow in Complex Spinal Disorders.
 He later became Chief Resident in Neurosurgery.

 Dr. Poisik is a winner of several research grants in the study of cerebrovascular disease.
-He is an active provisional member of the American Association of Neurological Surgeons.
+He is an active member of the American Association of Neurological Surgeons.
+Dr. Poisik is a board-certified neurosurgeon and is the Chief of Neurosurgery West Operations.

 Dr. Rodriguez earned a medical degree from Universidad del Valle in Colombia.
 He completed internships at the Department of Health in the Republic of Panama and Gorgas United States Army Hospital; residencies in neurosurgery at the University of Puerto Rico and Indiana University Medical Center; and fellowships in neuro-oncology at the University of California.